JacobSandin/koha-doc-translator/TRANSLATION_PROCESS.md

   - The original English manual files (in RST format)
   - The translation files (in PO format) where translations are stored

-- **Loads the glossary**: A glossary of Koha-specific terms is loaded to ensure consistent translations.
-For example, the term "patron" is always translated as "låntagare" in Swedish.
+- **Loads the glossaries**: Two important glossary files are loaded:
+  - **phrases.csv**: Contains Koha-specific terms and their translations (e.g., "patron" is always translated as "låntagare" in Swedish)
+  - **ref_phrases.csv**: Contains translations for special reference links used throughout the manual

 ### 2. Reading the Source Files